About this listing

-You can get tickets to concerts and performances at the box office or (email hidden)e historic Lensic Theater is an absolutely beautiful building reminiscent of the grand old theaters.
+You can get tickets to concerts and performances at the box office or online at www(URL HIDDEN) The historic Lensic Theater is an absolutely beautiful building reminiscent of the grand old theaters.
 It was one of two movie theaters we went to as children when I was growing up in Santa Fe.
 It was built in 1931.

 Of course on the way back you must not forget to visit the Miraculous Staircase found at the Loretto Chapel which adjacent to the Inn and Spa of Loretto located at 211 Old Santa Fe Trail.
 The Chapel itself is beautiful but more importantly the staircase known for its unusual helix shaped spiral has baffled scientists and architects for years.
 IMO it is a "must see".
 During most days there is an artisan market in the courtyard outside of the Loretto Chapel.